-If you’re looking for the best way to cook steak indoors, then you should have a cast iron skillet on hand.
+If you’re looking for the best way to cook steak indoors, then you should have a cast-iron pan on hand.
 This is the best cookware for steaks as its thick bottom can accommodate exceptionally high heat which is needed in searing your steak.
 It stays very hot which is good.

 Don’t forget to season your steak just before placing it on the skillet.
 Freshly ground black pepper and salt are all that is needed to amplify the natural flavors of your steak.
 You don’t need herbs at this point, although some chefs would recommend rubbing thyme and even garlic into the meat.
 It’s your choice.

 Steak-lovers prefer a medium-rare steak over any other level of doneness.
 Technically, it’s all about which temperature you prefer the most.
 That being said, you should probably learn how to tell if your steak is rare, medium-rare, or well-done, or anything else in between.